Shannon Suarez 1934 - 2020 - Obituary

-Coach Shannon Suarez of Sulphur, La., died on July 25, 2020, in a local hospital as a result of COVID-19.
-He was born in Biloxi, Miss., on Jan.
-19, 1934, to Joseph Ambrose Suarez and Ida Mae Ingram Suarez.
+Coach Shannon Suarez of Sulphur, Louisiana died on July 25, 2020 in a local hospital as a result of COVID-19.
+He was born in Biloxi, Mississippi on January 19, 1934 to Joseph Ambrose Suarez and Ida Mae Ingram Suarez.

 As a child, he had a love of sports and in the 5th grade he knew he wanted to be a coach.
 He never wavered from this goal in life.
 In high school, he was an outstanding athlete who lettered in four sports.
 It was in high school that he first met his mentor, Coach Bear Bryant.
 They developed a friendship that would last until Bear's death in 1983.